apache/yunikorn-release/release-top-level-artifacts/README.md

 ```shell script
 make
 ```
+The local build only generates an image for one processor architecture.
+The default for the architecture is the local processor type that is retrieved via the `uname -m` command.
+The architecture can be overridden by setting the shell variable `HOST_ARCH`.
+For details on how to change the architectures see the processing of `HOST_ARCH` in the `Makefile` included in the `k8shim` directory.

-The command will generate the following three docker images in the local docker repository:
+The command will generate the following four docker images in the local docker repository:
+* apache/yunikorn:scheduler-_amd64_-latest
-* apache/yunikorn:scheduler-latest
+* apache/yunikorn:scheduler-plugin-_amd64_-latest
-* apache/yunikorn:admission-latest
+* apache/yunikorn:admission-_amd64_-latest
-* apache/yunikorn:web-latest
+* apache/yunikorn:web-_amd64_-latest

+Note: the naming of the images assumes a processor architecture that maps to the docker architecture _amd64_.

 ## Verifying the release
 A script and configuration to create a simple cluster using the locally built images is provided in this release archive.